stanekTM/PCB_Elegance/README.md

 # PCB Elegance
-PCB Elegance is a collection of circuit board design tools for Windows XP, 7 and 10.
+PCB Elegance is a collection of circuit board design tools for Windows 7 and 10.
 Including schematic capture, board layout, and manufacturing file generation.

 It was commercial software from 1998-2012.